cucumber007/publish/md/mdtc/1-30-w/netherlands.md

 # Netherlands during the First Thirty Years War

-The Netherlands' trajectory during the First Thirty Years War illustrates the potential for innovation and economic transformation during turmoil periods in the MDTC framework.
+The Netherlands' trajectory during the First Thirty Years War illustrates the potential for innovation and economic transformation during smuta periods in the MDTC framework.

 ## Timeline